 With the recent FDA approval of pembrolizumab (Keytruda®) as first line treatment for NSCLC with PD-L1>1%, either as first line or in combination with carboplatin/pemetrexed, there is an urgent need for data to demonstrate safety of LDOS47 in combination with accepted standard chemotherapies, and also in combination with immunotherapies that are being offered with growing frequency.

-The Company expect to have a final clinical study report no later than the first calendar quarter of 2020.
+The Company intends to file for an additional clinical study in NSCLC in combination with immunotherapies during the first quarter of 2021, subject to ongoing preclinical studies and additional financing rounds.